-Keewatin-Patricia District School Board
+Keewatin Patricia

-240 Veterans' Drive • Kenora, Ontario • P9N 3Y5 (807) 468-5571 • Fax (807) 468-3857 79 Casimir Ave • Dryden, Ontario • P8N 2Z6 Phone Phone (807) 223-5311 • Fax (807) 223-4703
+240 Veterans' Drive • Kenora, Ontario • P9N 3Y5 (807) 468-5571 · Fax (807) 468-3857

+79 Casimir Ave • Dryden, Ontario • P8N 2Z6 Phone Phone (807) 223-5311 • Fax (807) 223-4703

-SE013.
+Commente de Poloses of Combi SE013A

-Consent to the Release I(We) of Confidential Information
+Consent to the Release of Confid I(We) entiai information

 (Print full name: First Name, Last Name) of

 (Address)

-hereby consent to the release of the followi ng information:
+hereby consent to the release of the following inform ation:

-Psychiatric information, Psychological information information, Referral Documentation and/or Oth n, Social Work information, Speech-Language
+Psychiatric information, Psychological information, Social W ork information, Speech-Language

-morning reserva Documentum and or our (cross out those that do not apply)
+information, Referral Documentation and/or Other:

-(Specify) (Stage out alone that do not apply)
+(Specify) ( cross out those that do not apply)

 compiled or prepared by

-(Name of institution, agency, or per rsog
+(Name of institution, agency, or person)

-(Address)
+(Addres)

-with respect to (Date of Birth: 3233/mm/dd.
+with respect to

-(Name of student) (Date of Birth: 2000 miny of
+(Name of student) (Date of Birth: 1200/mm/dd.

-(Student ID#) (School)
+(Student ID#) (Scho x0)

-to.

 (Name of institution, agency, or person, e.g. DSB)

 (Address)

-for the purpose of Educational Planning, Co-or dination of Services, Participation in Programs (specify),
+for the purpose of Educational Planning, Co-ordination of Services, Participation in Programs (specify),

-and/or
+and/or (many and there that the end and had

-(cross out those that do not apply
+Other:(Specify) (cross out those that do not apply).

-(Specify)

 Special Instructions:

-6.

-Signature: Witness:
+tness:

 (Relationship to student)

-n .
-1.1.

 Dated this day of

 This consent remains valid until :

-This consent remains valid as long as student attends a KPDSB school or parent/guardian withdraws consent.
+This consent remains valid as long as student attends a KPDSB sc hool or parent/guardian withdraws consent.

 2023-2024 Special Education